Mrs & Mr

-Mrs & Mr is a 2025 Indian Tamil-language adult dramedy film directed by Vanitha Vijayakumar and produced by Jovika Vijayakumar.
-The film stars Vanitha Vijayakumar and Robert alongside Shakeela, Aarthi Ganeshkar, Srinivasan, Ambika, Sriman and Ganeshkar.
+Mrs & Mr is a 2025 Indian Tamil-language adult comedy-drama film written and directed by Vanitha Vijayakumar in her directorial debut and produced by her daughter, Jovika.
+The film stars Vanitha and Robert alongside Shakeela, Aarthi Ganeshkar, Srinivasan, Ambika, Sriman and Ganeshkar.
+The music was composed by Srikanth Deva with cinematography by D. G. Kapil and editing by Bala Guru.

 Mrs & Mr was released on 11 July 2025.
-It was heavily panned by critics and audiences alike, who criticised the film's screenplay, dialogues and visuals and criticism of the film being low budget.
+It was heavily panned by critics and audiences alike, who criticized the screenplay, dialogues, visuals, and low budget.
 It emerged as a box office bomb.

 Plot

-The film revolves around a modern wife Vidhya Arun (Vanitha Vijayakumar) over 40 years-old grappling with the dilemma of whether to marry and have a child and exploring the societal pressures and personal conflicts that come with such decisions.
-And how will her husband Arun (Robert) support her through her thoughts and decisions.
+The film revolves around a modern wife Vidhya (Vanitha Vijayakumar), over 40 years old, grappling with the dilemma of whether to marry and have a child, and exploring the societal pressures and personal conflicts that come with such decisions, as well as how will her husband Arun (Robert) support her through her thoughts and decisions.

 Production

 Development

-In October 2024, Vanitha announced a post on her social media handles with her proposing to Robert, indicating the couple were planning to get married.
-However she later revealed the name of her film as Mrs and Mr and the post as an official poster for the film.
-The film was the brainchild of actress Vanitha Vijayakumar and choreographer and actor Robert, who were keen to make a romantic adult comedy film together after their first film together MGR Sivaji Rajini Kamal in 2015.
+In October 2024, actress Vanitha Vijayakumar announced a post on her social media handles with her proposing to actor-choreographer Robert, indicating the couple were planning to get married.
+However, she later revealed the name of her film as Mrs and Mr and the post as an official poster for the film.
+The film was the brainchild of Vanitha and Robert, who were keen to make a romantic adult comedy film together after their first film together MGR Sivaji Rajini Kamal in 2015.
 Vanitha chose to produce the film for an old production studio, Vanitha Film Production, launched by her parents, Vijayakumar and Manjula in the 1980s.
 It subsequently became the studio's fourth film following Nenjangal (1982), Kai Kodukkum Kai (1984) and MGR Sivaji Rajini Kamal (2015).
-Vanitha made her debut as director, and cast herself in the film's lead role.
-Jovika Vijayakumar who is the daughter of Vanitha chose to produce the film making her debut as a producer.
-The film includes an ensemble cast including of Kiran Rathod (marking her comeback into the film industry after 9 years), Shakeela, Aarthi Ganeshkar, Srinivasan, Ambika, Sriman, Ganeshkar, Fathima Babu, Chef Damu and others in crucial roles.
+Vanitha made her directorial debut and cast herself in the film's lead role.
+Jovika Vijayakumar, Vanitha's daughter, chose to produce the film, making her debut as a producer.
+The film includes an ensemble cast including of Kiran Rathod (marking her comeback into the film industry after nine years), Shakeela, Aarthi Ganeshkar, Srinivasan, Ambika, Sriman, Ganeshkar, Fathima Babu, Chef Damu, and others in crucial roles.